-The Board has determined that all the members of the Board, other than William C. Boor who is an executive officer of Cavco, are "independent" in accordance with: (1) the applicable requirements of the Exchange Act, and the rules adopted by the SEC; and (2) the applicable Nasdaq rules.
+The Board has determined that all the members of the Board, other than William C. Boor who is the President and CEO of Cavco, are "independent" in accordance with: (1) the applicable requirements of the Exchange Act, and the rules adopted by the SEC; and (2) applicable Nasdaq rules.